Leander-van-Boven/D28-Tragedy_of_the_Commons/README.md

   git clone https://github.com/Leander-van-Boven/D28-Tragedy_of_the_Commons
   ```
 ### Usage
 After downloading the repository, open `./_Code/` in your favourite terminal.
-Simulations can be ran, saved and loaded through `sim.py`.
+Simulations can be run, saved and loaded through `sim.py`.

 * To run a simulation with default parameters, use:
   ```